PixelPress image optimisation for WebP and AVIF

 WebP and AVIF for web pages

-Generate modern image formats for quicker pages, smaller files, and greater control before publishing a landing page, blog post, or product site.
+Create modern output formats for faster pages, smaller assets, and better publishing control before a landing page, blog post, or product site ships.

 03